Duber/duber.github.io/_drafts/scbcn16-facts-and-figures.markdown

 ---
 Software Craftsmanship Barcelona 2016 (SCBCN16) has taken place this past weekend and I thought it would be interesting to throw some numbers about the event:

 ### {% increment index %}.
-Organizers paid their ticket
+Organizers and speakers paid their ticket
+I don't know any other event where this happens.
 Hopefully at some point this won't be necessary.
-### {% increment index %}.
-Speakers paid their tickets
-I don't know any other event where this happens.

 ### {% increment index %}.
 We had 84 attendees

 ### {% increment index %}.
 We had 25 speakers